azizsyed666-cmd/ai-pmo-automation/02-ai-raid-log-automation/README.md

 + Alert Suppression
 ```

-The result is a practical PMO automation solution that improves consistency, visibility, accountability, and response time across project delivery.
+The result is a practical PMO automation prototype that demonstrates structured AI extraction, deterministic controls, deduplication, escalation logic, and auditable alert handling.